Like soya bean, they are vegan-friendly.

 The sweet azuki paste is often used as a filling for cakes.
 Or they can be eaten salted, like other beans.

 - Soak for at least 6 hours in water.
-To aid digestion, it is advisable to add a little wild garlic and basil to the soaking water.
+To aid digestion, a little wild garlic, basil or baking soda can be added to the soaking water.